Argon40Tech/Argon-ONE-NVMe-Firmware/README.md

 # Argon-ONE-NVMe Firmware Update
 Repository of Argon ONE M.2 NVMe related updates and configurations

-## HOW to UPDATE the firmware of your Argon ONE M.2 NVMe Expansion Board
+## STEPS to UPDATE the firmware of your Argon ONE M.2 NVMe Expansion Board
 **Please follow the instructions properly in order to avoid bricking your unit**

-1. Download the **ASMEDIA Configuation Tool ASM2360** into your Windows PC via link below:
+1. DOWNLOAD the **ASMEDIA Configuation Tool ASM2360** into your Windows PC via link below:
     (https://github.com/ArgonForty/Argon-ONE-NVMe-Firmware/blob/main/ASM236xMPTool.exe)

-2. Download the **lastest Argon ONE M.2 NVMe Firmware** via the link below:
+2. DOWNLOAD the **lastest Argon ONE M.2 NVMe Firmware** via the link below:
     (https://github.com/ArgonForty/Argon-ONE-NVMe-Firmware/blob/main/AS_PCIE_200811_81_00_00.bin)

-3. Connect your Argon ONE M,2 NVM3 Expansion Board to your PC via USB (PC - USB 3.0 Cable - NVMe Board)
+3. CONNECT your **Argon ONE M.2 NVMe Expansion Board** to your PC via USB (PC - USB 3.0 Cable - NVMe Board)

-4. Run the **ASMEDIA Configuation Tool ASM2360** .exe file on your PC
+4. RUN the **ASMEDIA Configuation Tool ASM2360** .exe file on your PC

-5. **INPUT the following configurations into the Tool:**
+5. INPUT the following **Configurations into the Tool:**

         a.
 KEY:             asmedia